Photo taken by M, Kuzma. This is a view from an attic window of the house where her father grew up in Western Ukraine.

 Kozytsky, Pylyp (1893–1960).
 “Oy koliada, koliadnytsia.”

 Kyshakevych, Yosyp (1872–1953).
 “Spy Isuse, spy.”
+(M. Kuzma arrangement)

 Leontovych, Mykola (1877–1921).
-“Shchedryk”
+“Shchedryk” (SATB and SSA versions)

 Stetsenko, Kyrylo (1882–1922).
-Arrangements of folk carols
+Arrangements of folk carols:

 “Dnes’ poyushche”